 Some APIs directly support service account authentication, while others require an additional stateless token.

 These APIs directly support service accounts:

 - Assets Manager

 - Remote Config API

 - Player Authentication

-- Create a new service account.
+- Select Create service account to create a new account.

 curl -H "Authorization: Basic <SERVICE_ACCOUNT_CREDENTIALS>" \

-<SERVICE_ACCOUNT_CREDENTIALS> are formed by Base64 encoding the
+<SERVICE_ACCOUNT_CREDENTIALS> is created by Base64 encoding the string

 echo -n "7e0f1152-e0dd-4b14-8e37-04cab07efeb0:NKxoRp2m2w3e9gzJfssNQnTfypFgtJn7" | base64

 <SERVICE_ACCOUNT_CREDENTIALS>with the output from the previous command.